 - Loan refinancing

 Unlike other lenders, they still do everything old-school — they evaluate each and every application individually with (gasp!) a real live human.
 No algorithms here.

 This means that even if you have a low credit score, they’re going to go beyond the numbers and look at you holistically because they understand that all cultures handle money differently.

 For example, Latinos tend to pull money from family members when making a large purchase, and much prefer cash to credit cards.

 With a no debt mindset, of course, you’re going to have a lower credit score in our society, but that doesn’t mean you don’t know how to handle money.

-For this type of lifestyle, there are ways to pull data to support whether or not a person would be a responsible homeowner that go beyond what the three ranking credit bureaus consider.
-New American Funding knows this and delivers.
+New American understands that, for this type of lifestyle, there are ways to pull data to support whether or not a person would be a responsible homeowner that goes beyond what the three ranking credit bureaus consider.

 Carrington Mortgage Services